thomasmdickinson/lab-soc-about/policy/conduct.md

 This instance is currently administrated by Tom Dickinson.
 "Admin", "Administrators", "I", or "Me" in the following text refers to Tom Dickinson.
 Tom can be reached at [tom@nowwearealltom.com](mailto:tom@nowwearealltom.com).

+At present, I am the only moderator of this service and I do so on a volunteer basis.
+I cannot guarantee that moderation will always be provided as quickly as you would expect from a professionally moderated service, but I promise to make a good faith effort to respond to moderation requests in a timely manner, and in keeping with the Code of Conduct.

 ## Harassment Policy

 **labyrinth.social is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.**